Trekaroo generates revenue from purchases made through links to our partner brands.

 I didn’t grow up a traveler.
 My family’s main excursions involved road trips to visit relatives with a will-we-be-lucky-enough-to-get-a-pool gamble at a roadside motel en route.
 Fast forward to adult me, a professional writer, with very little experience when it comes to the world of high-end travel.
 I recently jumped on the opportunity to whisk my tweenage sweetie off to the Dominican Republic to stay at the Grand Palladium Bavaro Resort and Spa.
 Filled with excitement, I began to pack my bags and realized I knew basically nothing about all-inclusive resorts.
-Trekaroo family to the rescue (again), here are the fabulous tips I learned about packing and preparing for an all-inclusive resort vacation in this guide to all-inclusive resorts.
+Trekaroo family to the rescue (again), here are the fabulous tips I learned about packing and preparing for an all-inclusive resort vacation in this guide to all-inclusive resorts with kids.

 Book your family vacation for the Grand Palladium Bavaro Suites, Resort & Spa-All Inclusive!